Thermodynamic and transport properties of high-quality single crystals of the altermagnet CrSb: Results and discussion

 Figure \ref{fig5}d presents the specific-heat response measured under a 5T magnetic field for different field orientations.
 To probe the role of spin fluctuations, the field was applied parallel to the [001] and [100] crystallographic axis.
 Notably, at 5 T, the measurements show no detectable anisotropy among these directions.
 The Zeeman energy at 5 T ($\sim$ 0.6 meV $\equiv$ 7 K) is much smaller than the obtained magnon gap (16 meV).
-Therefore, a 5 T field does not change the magnon gap or dispersion enough to produce an observable difference in specific heat.
+Therefore, a 5 T field does not change the magnon gap or dispersion enough to produce an observable difference in specific heat along different directions.
+To understand the variation of $\Delta$ with field, we measured the $C(T)$ under magnetic fields up to $\mu_0H=5$ T as shown in \cref{fig5}e.
+The specific heat shows a small variation above 100 K (inset of \cref{fig5}e).
+The field-and temperature-dependent $C(T, H)$ is fitted using \cref{eq7a}, with $\theta_\mathrm{D}$ fixed to the zero-field value, as the phonon contribution is expected to be field-independent.
+We observe a small reduction of $\Delta$ with increasing field as shown in \cref{fig5}f, whereas the coefficient $a_1$ remains nearly constant.
+This reduction in $\Delta$ is likely due to Zeeman splitting of the lowest-energy magnon mode rather than magnetic anisotropy \cite{vsmejkal2023chiral,singh2025chiral,zhang2025chiral,chen2024magnon}.
+Nevertheless, due to relatively large uncertainty in $\Delta$, precise discussion on the origin of $\Delta$ change is difficult and urges for in-field spectroscopies.